ShigekiKarita/mir-pybuffer/README.md

 ### D side

-currently mir-pybuffer only supports ndslice functions that returns void. see this [dub.json](dub.json) for creating dynamic library for python.
+currently mir-pybuffer only supports ndslice functions that return void. see this [dub.json](dub.json) for creating dynamic library for python.

 ``` d